 2. Add Directly To Your Garden

-The first, and easiest, option is to add them directly to your soil as a top dressing.
+The first, and easiest, option is to add them directly to your soil as a top dressing soil amendment.
 This will help to keep your soil (and plant roots) insulated over the winter.
 Covering bare soil with leaves over the winter (such as unused vegetable gardens) will protect the soil from heavy rains and winds that may erode the soil and leach out important nutrients.